torvalds/linux/Documentation/media/dvb-drivers/avermedia.rst

 * SVIDEO Input (Mini-DIN)

 The  RF  Tuner  Input  is the input to the tuner module of the card.
-The  Tuner  is  otherwise known as the "Frontend" .
+The  Tuner  is  otherwise kyeswn as the "Frontend" .
 The Frontend of the Avermedia DVB-T is a Microtune 7202D.
 A timely post  to  the  linux-dvb  mailing  list  ascertained  that the Microtune  7202D  is  supported  by the sp887x driver which is